 To fill the dumplings place your wrapper down on a dry surface and wet the edges, pick one side the wrapper up and begin to pleat in a circular motion until sealed.

-Cook the dumplings by steaming over a pan of boiling water for 10 minutes.
+Cook the dumplings by steaming in a bamboo basket over a pan of boiling water for 10 minutes.

 Dry roast the mustard seeds and fenugreek until aromatic, take off the heat and grind to a powder using a mortar and pestle or a grinder.